Johnsensei/oekaki/README.md

 Drawsultation was created in a week for the Fall 2021 Hiring Hackathon hosted by [Mintbean](https://www.mintbean.io/).

+The react-hooks-svgdrawing [Sample Project](https://kmkzt.github.io/react-hooks-svgdrawing/) was used as a code base for Drawsultation under an MIT license Copyright (c) 2019 kmkzt.

 ## Technologies
 - Development
     - React